Justice Dept. requests nursing home covid-19 data from four Democratic governors

 The novel coronavirus has killed tens of thousands in nursing homes — which house those most vulnerable to it — and even as community transmission wanes in other areas, it appears to have surged again in such facilities.
 An outbreak can often rip through a facility rapidly, causing dozens of deaths.

 In a news release, the Justice Department said New York, New Jersey, Pennsylvania and Michigan required nursing homes to admit covid-19 patients “often without adequate testing.”
-The department pointed in particular to a March order in New York that said that a nursing home could not deny admission to someone “solely based on a confirmed or suspected diagnosis of COVID-19,” and that nursing homes were prohibited from requiring a hospitalized resident who was medically stable to be tested prior to admission to a nursing home.
+The department pointed in particular to a March order in New York that said that a nursing home could not deny admission to someone “solely based on a confirmed or suspected diagnosis of COVID-19,” and that nursing homes were prohibited from requiring a hospitalized resident who was medically stable to be tested prior to admission to a nursing homes.

 The department asked for a raft of data, including the numbers of residents and nursing home employees who contracted covid-19, the number who died and all state directives on the subject.